dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 4. Node Version Manager (nvm): Nvm is a tool that enables management and switching between different Node.js versions.
 We'll be using it to manage our Node.js environment.
 5. DFX: DFX is the command-line interface for the Internet Computer.
 We'll be using it to create and manage our Azle project.
 6. TypeScript: TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 We'll be using it for writing our application's code, and our project will include a configuration file (`tsconfig.json`) for setting up the TypeScript compiler options.
-7. Candid: Candid is an interface description language (IDL) used by Internet Computer for defining and describing the public interfaces of services, i.e., their methods and their input/output types.
+7. Candid: Candid is an interface description language (IDL) used by the Internet Computer for defining and describing the public interfaces of services, i.e., their methods and their input/output types.
 We'll be using Candid in our project to describe the interface of our canisters.

 ### Overview